 14.2.3.2.6 Informational Filing

 By March 15 following the Publication Date or by sixty (60) calendar days following the close of the Review Period, whichever is later, NYPA shall submit to FERC an informational filing of its Annual Update for the Rate Year.
 If the deadline should fall on a weekend or a holiday recognized by FERC, then the informational filing shall be due no later than the next business day.
-Within five (5) calendar days of submitting the informational filing, NYPA shall notify Interested Parties via the NYPA Exploder List that it has made its informational filing, and shall post the docket number assigned to the informational filing on the ISO website.
+Within one (1) business day of submitting the informational filing, NYPA shall notify Interested Parties via the NYPA Exploder List that it has made its informational filing, and shall post the docket number assigned to the informational filing on the ISO website.
 This informational filing must include the information that is reasonably necessary to determine: (1) that input data under the Formula Rate are properly recorded in any underlying schedules and workpapers; (2) that NYPA has properly applied the Formula and these Protocols; (3) the accuracy of data and the consistency with the Formula Rate of the Actual ATRR, Projected ATRR (including any True-Up Adjustment and Prior Period Adjustments), and rates under review; (4) the extent and effects of Accounting Changes that affect Formula inputs; and (5) the reasonableness of projected costs.
 The informational filing must also describe any corrections or adjustments made during the Review Period or as a result of the Preliminary Challenge process, and must describe all aspects of the Annual Update or its inputs that are the subject of an ongoing dispute under the Preliminary Challenge procedures.
 Any challenges to the implementation of the Formula must be made through the annual review and challenge procedures described in these Protocols or in a separate complaint proceeding, and not in response to the informational filing.